Mark Roberts (streaker): Streaking incidents

 Roberts planned to retire after streaking at the 2006 World Cup final at Berlin's Olympiastadion, but was stopped before entering the stadium.
 In 2007, Roberts ran out on the field at Wembley Stadium during the National Football League's first regular season game outside of North America between the Miami Dolphins and New York Giants.
 The next year, Roberts struck again during the final of the 2008 World Snooker Championship at the Crucible Theatre in Sheffield, England, just as he did at the Championship four years earlier.

 In March 2010 Roberts was seen sporting a cat-shaped mask over his genitals at Crufts.

-In 2011, artist Benedikt Dichgans hired Roberts to streak at the Turner Prize awarding ceremony at Tate Britain, but he was tackled by police while only partially on stage, and was arrested.

-He was featured in the 2011 Banksy-produced documentary, The Antics Roadshow.
-In 2013, he was the subject of the Channel 4 documentary Streak!
-The Man Who Can't Keep His Clothes On.
-In the programme, he announced his forthcoming retirement, but not before one last streak.

 In 2018, Roberts made his first appearance since 2013 at the Gangneung Oval during the speed skating events of the 2018 Winter Olympics in Pyeongchang, South Korea.
 As the men's 1,000-meter speed skating medal ceremony concluded, Roberts took to the ice wearing nothing but a pink tutu and skimpy underwear with the words "peace and love" emblazoned across his bare chest.